LDSSA/ds-prep-course-2023/Week 04/SLU07 - Functions Fundamentals/README.md

 ## "I need help understanding something"

 You can and should ask for help, be it about Learning Notebooks, Exercises, or anything else.
-Please check the [How to Ask for Help](https://github.com/LDSSA/ds-prep-course-2022#4-how-to-ask-for-help), and remember not to share code when asking for help about the exercises!
+Please check the [How to Ask for Help](https://github.com/LDSSA/ds-prep-course-2023/blob/main/slack.md), and remember not to share code when asking for help about the exercises!

-## Additional notes
-Don't forget to install the requirements using the `requirements.txt` file for this SLU!